gibizer/operator-lint/linters/crd/C003/README.md

 Similary this issue can happen when a defaulting webhook deserializing the json request, run the specific defaulting code and then serializing the struct back to json.

+This behavior does not cause an issue if the field's default value is the same as the golang empty value of the type of the field.

+If `omitempty` cannot be removed from the field definition (e.g. nested struct defaulting), then one possible way out is to switch the field type to be a pointer.
+E.g. `Replicas *int32` in the above example.
+This introduces a new empty value to the field `nil`.
+So if the user never wants to explicitly set `nil`, then it is a good value to represent the `unset` state via `omitempty`.

+The C003 check will not report an error for pointer type fields or field definitions where the kubebuilder default value is the same as the golang empty value of the type of the field.